What is MMSI

-The GMDSS consists of several systems, some of which are new, but many of which have been in operation for many years.
+The GMDSS consists of several systems.
 The GMDSS radio carriage requirements depend upon the ship’s area of operation, rather than its tonnage.
 The system also provides redundant means of distress alerting, and emergency sources of power.
-Recreational vessels are not required to carry GMDSS equipment; however it is strongly encouraged for all vessels on international voyages or traveling greater than 25 nm offshore because of the very efficient communications and rapid distress response.
-All vessels near shore and on the high seas are strongly encouraged to apply for an MMSI number to allow the use of Digital Selective Calling (DSC) in the case of an emergency.
+Recreational vessels are not required to carry GMDSS equipment.
+However, it is highly recommended for vessels traveling internationally, or more than 25 nm offshore.
+All vessels are strongly encouraged to apply for an MMSI number to allow the use of Digital Selective Calling (DSC) in the case of an emergency.

 Automatic Identification System (AIS) has become an important element of the GMDSS monitoring system because of its ability to provide immediate and accurate contact between vessels.
-To help with the coordination of vessel identity AIS users use the same MMSI numbers assigned to the vessel for GMDSS purposes.
-The system is backwards compatible with DSC, allowing shore-based GMDSS systems to affordably identify and track marine traffic equipped with an AIS ship transponder, and is intended to eventually replace the existing DSC-based transponder systems.
+The AIS uses the same MMSI number assigned to the vessel for GMDSS purposes, enabling coordinated communication.
+The system is backwards compatible with DSC, allowing shore-based GMDSS systems to affordably identify and track marine traffic equipped with AIS transponders.

 ONE VESSEL – ONE MMSI NUMBER